darshanvikramshivadas/hm-treasure-hunt/README.md

 ## Features

 - Clean, responsive design
-- Secret number verification
+- Floor selection dropdown (Ground floor or 5th floor)
-- Random hint generation
+- Displays a poetic hint based on the selected floor
-- Visual feedback for incorrect entries
+- Visual feedback for invalid selection
 - Keyboard support (Enter key)

 ## How to Use

-1. Enter the secret number in the input field
+1. Select your floor from the dropdown (Ground floor or 5th floor)
 2. Click "Check" or press Enter
-3. If the number is correct, a random hint will be displayed
+3. The corresponding hint will be displayed in a poem format
-4. If the number is incorrect, an error message will appear
+4. If no floor is selected, an error message will appear

 ## Files